NativeScript/NativeScript/CONTRIBUTING.md

  - [Releasing new versions](#release)

 ##  <a name="coc"></a> Code of Conduct
-Help us keep a healthy and open community.
+Help us in keeping a healthy and open community.
 We expect all participants in this project to adhere to the [NativeScript Code Of Conduct](https://github.com/NativeScript/codeofconduct).

 ## <a name="bugs"></a> Reporting Bugs

 1. Always update to the most recent master release; the bug may already be resolved.
-2. Search for similar issues in the issues list for this repo; it may already be an identified problem.
+2. Search for similar issues in the issues list for this repo; there may already be an identified problem.
 3. If this is a bug or problem that is clear, simple, and is unlikely to require any discussion -- it is OK to open an issue on GitHub with a reproduction of the bug including workflows and screenshots.
 If possible, submit a Pull Request with a failing test, entire application or module.
 If you'd rather take matters into your own hands, fix the bug yourself (jump down to the [Submitting a PR](#pr) section).

 > While we are doing all we can to take care of every issue, sometimes we get overwhelmed.
 That's why